 Jennifer is a sophomore studying Interdisciplinary Health Science with a minor in Speech and Hearing Science.
 After graduation, she plans to obtain a master's degree in nursing to pursue a career as a neonatal nurse.

-Melissa is a sophomore studying Speech and Hearing Science with a concentration in Speech-Language Pathology.
-After graduation, she plans to attend graduate school to pursue a career as a pediatric speech-language pathologist in a medical or pediatric setting.
+Allison is a junior studying Speech and Hearing Science with a concentration in Speech-Language Pathology.
+She plans to attend graduate school in order to one day work as a speech-language pathologist in a medical or pediatric setting.

 Shealyn Ashby, M.A.

 Shealyn earned her master’s degree in 2017 and is currently completing her clinical fellowship year in Springfield, IL to become a certified speech-language pathologist.
 Afterwards, she plans to return to our lab to pursue a PhD in Speech and Hearing Science.

 Caitlyn Boni, B.A.